 The Main campus is located in Pittsburgh, Pennsylvania, USA.
 The Campus is spread across 143 acres.
 The university began as the Carnegie Technical Schools, founded by Andrew Carnegie in 1900.
 In 1912, the school became the Carnegie Institute of Technology and began granting four-year degrees.

 In 1967, the Carnegie Institute of Technology merged with the Mellon Institute of Industrial Research to form Carnegie Mellon University.

 In addition to its Pittsburgh campus, Carnegie Mellon has a branch campus in the Middle East, Carnegie Mellon University in Qatar, which offers an undergraduate curriculum with degree programs in computer science, business administration, and information systems.

 Also, it has graduate-level extension campuses in Mountain View, California in the heart of Silicon Valley.
 The Tepper School of Business maintains a satellite center in downtown Manhattan and the Heinz College maintains one in Washington, DC.
 The Carnegie Mellon campus sits inside the city limits in Pittsburgh’s Oakland neighborhood, a community rich with museums, libraries, and entertainment, and home to both Carnegie Mellon and the University of Pittsburgh.

-Carnegie Mellon University is helping to shape the world through education, research and outreach.
-Carnegie Mellon University is widely recognized for unique interdisciplinary environment, encouraging work across departmental lines.
-There are seven main colleges which offer various courses at undergraduate and graduate level.
+Carnegie Mellon University is helping to shape the world through education, research, and outreach.
+Carnegie Mellon University is widely recognized for its unique interdisciplinary environment, encouraging work across departmental lines.
+There are seven main colleges that offer various courses at the undergraduate and graduate levels.
 They are:

 - Carnegie Institute of Technology (College of Engineering)